devtks/devtks.github.io/_posts/2019-05-06-ESLintNodeJs.md

 Now you will directly notice an error inside VS Code
 ![1557145244976](/img/eslint-nodejs/1557145244976.png)

-If you click on the problems tab or open `app.js` you now notice error pointing out that a `require` is pointing to a wrong file.
+If you click on the problems tab or open `app.js` you will see the error pointing out that a `require` is pointing to a wrong file.

 ![1557145320164](/img/eslint-nodejs/1557145320164.png)